anjaligupta1210/AutosomalSuppressionOfMeioticDriveCanPreventSexChromosomeCycling/README.md

 Dataset filenames based on scenarios presented in paper:

-ScenarioA - YsupInvasion_AsupAbsentInInitialPop.csv & YsupInvasion_AsupPresentInInitialPop.csv
+ScenarioA - YsupInvasion_AsupAbsentInInitialPop.csv & YsupInvasion_AsupPresentInInitialPop.csv (Unzip .zip file)

-ScenarioB - AsupInvasion_EqbmPop.csv
+ScenarioB - AsupInvasion_EqbmPop.csv (Unzip .zip file)

 ScenarioC - StableCyclingSpaceToTestAsupInvasion.csv

 ScenarioD - TestYsupInvasion_HallRegionIV_CyclingPop.csv

 EffectofPopulationSize - FinitePopSizeForCyclingPop.csv

-R script to verify that we get the same cycling behavior as Hall 2004 in our model: Hall2004CyclingParameterSpace.R Plots to verify that we get the same cycling behavior as Hall 2004 in our model: Hall2004CyclingParameterSpace.pdf
+R script to verify that we get the same cycling behavior as Hall 2004 in our model: Hall2004CyclingParameterSpace.R

+Plots to verify that we get the same cycling behavior as Hall 2004 in our model: Hall2004CyclingParameterSpace.pdf

 Mathematica file for the verification of reduced version of our model to Wu1983 is ModelRecursionEquations_ReductionToWuModel.nb